Cage Bird Nutrition

 Twenty percent is a fair rule of thumb.
 If we increase the protein level of the diet, this sends a message to the adult birds that raising chicks is likely to be a good prospect.
 To achieve this, simply add Breeders Blend to Miracle Meal soft food or on fruit and vegetables.
 Breeders Blend is a very high (80%) protein supplement that has worked wonders for both fertility, chick growth and feather quality.
 During breeding season rapidly growing young chicks require a lot of protein for good growth.

 Sulphur and sulphur-containing amino acids are present in feathers in very large quantities.
 Traditional cage bird diets contain too few of these crucial nutrients.
 The result is slow molting and, for some vulnerable species, death during stressful molts.
-Slow or continuously molting birds should be supplemented with Feather Fast and Calcium Plus.
+Slow or continuously molting birds should be supplemented with Feather Fast and Calcium Plus Liquid.
 Feather Fast is a comprehensive vitamin, mineral, limiting amino acid and balanced protein supplement.
 The vital amino acids are very smelly in water so this system is for supplementing fresh fruits and veggies, egg or softfoods.